milvus-io/milvus/docs/design_docs/segcore/segment_interface.md

 ## Basic Concepts：

 1. Segment: Data sharded into segment based on written timestamp, and the sharding logic is controlled by data coordinator.
-2. Chunk: further division of segment data, chunk is continuous data for each column
+2. Chunk: Further division of segment data, chunk is continuous data for each column
    - There will be only one chunk in each sealed segment.
    - In growing segment, chunks are currently divided by a fixed number of rows.
 With data ingestion, the number of chunks will increase
 3. Span: Similar to std::span, point to continuous data in memory